Consolidated Edison, Inc. research snapshot

 Valuation and margin of safety

-At $112.99, ED already prices in a defensive premium and steady EPS growth.
+At $108.85, ED trades near 18.26x TTM EPS with a 3.26% dividend yield, a fair but not cheap price for a utility with a negative TTM free cash flow.
 Margin of safety improves if the stock falls closer to the 200-day average or if rate outcomes and financing costs make the base-case $115 to $125 range more conservative.

 Source-backed data